 The goal of our outreach and technology transfer program is to enhance the transition of research to practice.
 We use comprehensive, media-based communications, signature events, cross-sectoral information dissemination, engagement, and demonstrations across all modal segments to achieve our goal.

-Annual State of the Trade and Transportation Industry Town Hall: The Town Hall is a practitioner-oriented educational forum that engages leaders from industry, government, organized labor, and the community to explore critical transportation and trade issues.
+Annual State of the Trade and Transportation Industry Town Hall: The Town Hall is an annual practitioner-oriented educational forum that engages leaders from industry, government, organized labor, and the community to explore critical transportation and trade issues.
 A custom video production introduces the topic and sets the context for the discussion.

-International Urban Freight Conference: I-NUF is held every two years, and draws a multidisciplinary range of researchers, and private sector and governmental leaders from around the world.
+International Urban Freight Conference: I-NUF is held every two years, and draws a multidisciplinary range of researchers, private sector and governmental leaders from around the world.
 The focus is to improve the efficiency and sustainability of urban freight.
 It has played a critical role in establishing urban freight as new field of study.